 The Importance of Oral Communication

-- Oral communication has been rated as the most important skill that employers seek in identifying strong job candidates (p.
+- Employers rate oral communication as the most important skill they seek in identifying strong job candidates (p.
 13).¹

-- Oral communication is among the three top skills that employers would like colleges and universities to emphasize since almost half of the employers believed that students are not prepared for this skill through their college education (p.
+- Oral communication is among the three top skills that employers would like colleges and universities to emphasize.
+Almost half of the employers believe that students are not adequately prepared to demonstrate this skill (p.
 22).¹

 Best Practices for Assessing

-- Share the rubric with students and highlight components as necessary to be included in the assignment.
+- Share the rubric with students and highlight the components that should be included in the assignment.

 - Break the assignment into stages, such as: